 The Christmas Tale of Peter Rabbit

-By Beatrix Potter · First published 2013
+By Emma Thompson · First published 2013

 A festive winter mission.
 Peter Rabbit and his cousin Benjamin discover a friend in danger of becoming Mr. and Mrs. McGregor's Christmas dinner.
 They must mount a rescue — quietly, in the snow, avoiding the cat and the cook and the giant Christmas pudding.
 The book closes around a fireside, with everyone safe, and snow falling.